adafia/bank-mate/README.md

 1. After installing docker and cloning this project from github, change directory into the root of the project and run `make postgres`.

+2. Follow the golang migrate [setup guide](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) to install its CLI tool.
+This is necessary for running database migrations.

-2. Run `make creatdb` to create the project's database.
+3. Run `make creatdb` to create the project's database.

-3. Run `go mod tidy` to install project dependencies.
+4. Run `go mod tidy` to install project dependencies.

 ### Database Set-up